schemaorg/schemaorg/SOFTWARE_README.md

 Working with a local version of Schema.org
 ==========================================

+Note: The associated configuration scripts are designed to run in a Linux or similar environment, including MAC-OS.

+To work on the vocabulary and run locally firstly clone the repository on a local system:

+    `git clone https://github.com/schemaorg/schemaorg.git`

 Note: The python application only runs under **_Python 3.6 or above_** which should be preinstalled on the local system.
 It depends on a small number of python libraries.
 To install these run the following command in the root `schemaorg` directory:

-    `pip install -r requirements.txt`
+    pip install -r requirements.txt

-Note: The associated configuration scripts are designed to run in a Linux or similar environment, including MAC-OS.

-To work on the vocabulary and run locally firstly clone the repository on a local system:

-    `git clone https://github.com/schemaorg/schemaorg.git`

-**Note:** The default branch name for the schemaorg repository was changed from *master* to *main* (as of 23rd July 2020).
-See [MASTER_BRANCH_RENAME.md](MASTER_BRANCH_RENAME.md) for details.

 All commands and scripts should be run from in the root `schemaorg` directory.